MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 #### Azure Hybrid Benefit

 When deploying VMs in Azure, standard images include a license that will charge Contoso by the minute for the software being used.
-However, Contoso has been a long-term Microsoft customer, and has maintained EAs and open licenses with Software Assurance (SA).
+But Contoso has been a long-term Microsoft customer, and has maintained EAs and open licenses with Software Assurance.

-Azure Hybrid Benefit provides a cost-effective method for migration, allowing Contoso to save on Azure VMs and SQL Server workloads by converting or reusing Windows Server Datacenter and Standard edition licenses covered with Software Assurance.
+Azure Hybrid Benefit provides a cost-effective method for migration, allowing Contoso to save on Azure VMs and SQL Server workloads by converting or reusing Windows Server datacenter and standard edition licenses covered with Software Assurance.
 This allows Contoso to pay a lower base compute rate for VMs and SQL Server.
 For more information, see [Azure Hybrid Benefit](https://azure.microsoft.com/pricing/hybrid-benefit).

 #### License Mobility

-License Mobility through Software Assurance gives Microsoft Volume Licensing customers like Contoso the flexibility to deploy eligible server apps with active SA on Azure.
+License Mobility through Software Assurance gives Microsoft volume licensing customers like Contoso the flexibility to deploy eligible server apps with active sa on Azure.
 This eliminates the need to purchase new licenses.
 With no associated mobility fees, existing licenses can easily be deployed in Azure.
 For more information, see [License Mobility through Software Assurance on Azure](https://azure.microsoft.com/pricing/license-mobility).

 #### Reserve instances for predictable workloads